MithuBitz/LeetLab/Readme.md

 - Then with help of findMany() inside the submission table we find all the submissions by userId and hold the result in a variable like submissions.
 - Now send the response with status code 200 with the submissions.
 - Implement the catch part.

+## Step 18:

+- Implement get submission by id controller.
+First grab the userId from the req.user.id and grab the problemId from the req.params.
+- Now use findMany() inside the submission table to find all the submission by userId and problemId.
+- Now send the response with status code 200 with success, message and submissions.
+- Also implement the catch part.

+## Step 19:

+- Implement get all the submission for problem controller.
+First grab the problemId from the req.params.
+- Now use .count() inside the submission table to count all the submission by problemId.
+- Now send the response with status code 200 with success, message and count.

+## Step 20:

+- Implement the get all problems solved by user controller of problem.controller.js file.
+- First find the problem which is solved by the current user with help of findMany() using some filter which point to the current user id.
+Means filter those solved by problem which is solved by current user.
+- Then include the solvedBy field inside the problem with help of include: { solvedBy: { where: { userId: req.user.id } } }.
+So that we can get all the problems which are solved by current user.
+- Now send the response with status code 200 with success, message and problems.